-NOTE 3: If there is a dispute between counties concerning the above procedures, contact SA Program Representatives through the listserv at specialassistance@dhhs.nc.gov.
+NOTE 3: If there is a dispute between counties concerning the above procedures, contact SA Program Representatives by sending a DSS-9000SA form to the listserv at specialassistance@dhhs.nc.gov.

 2. The DSS taking the courtesy application has the following responsibilities: